-With the assassinations of Rev. Martin Luther King in 1968 and Malcolm X in 1965 the Civil Rights movement came to a near stand still.
+With the assassinations of Rev. Martin Luther King in 1968 and Malcolm X in 1965, the Civil Rights movement came to a near stand still.
 Rioting broke out in Chicago and across the nation in response to the deaths of the two leaders.
-Other leaders stepped forward such as Rev. Jesse Jackson and Louis Farrakhan of the Nation of Islam—but none have been as compelling or effective.
+Other leaders have stepped forward, such as Rev. Jesse Jackson and Louis Farrakhan of the Nation of Islam—but none have been as compelling or effective.

 With the dismantling of the legal institutions that sustained slavery, segregation, and discrimination, the realization of equality for African Americans now lies in the attitudes and integration of society as a whole.
 In the 1970s, Affirmative Action, which promoted the hiring and advancement of minorities, attempted to remedy some of the social and economic disparities.
 Affirmative Action often has been controversial, and some universities and corporations have abandoned the practice.

-In 1992 Illinois elected the first African American woman to serve in the U. S. Senate.
+In 1992, Illinois elected the first African American woman to serve in the United States Senate.
 Carol Moseley-Braun of Chicago failed to win re-election to the Senate, but was later appointed Ambassador to New Zealand by President William J. Clinton.
-Louis Farrakhan of the Nation of Islam organized several marches on Washington D.C., the largest and most publicized was the Million Man March.
+Louis Farrakhan of the Nation of Islam organized several marches in Washington D.C..
+The largest and most publicized was the Million Man March.

 Civil rights leader Martin Luther King, Jr., questioned whether American society could live up to the principles of liberty and equality stated in the constitution.
 The answer remains to be seen.